bernardpeh/practical-symfony-3/manuscript/Chapter_19.md

 ## Creating Custom Locale Selector Form Type

 If you are looking at the pagemeta page, say http://songbird.app/app_dev.php/admin/?entity=PageMeta&action=new for example, you should have noticed by now that user can enter anything under the locale textbox.
 What if we want to load only the languages that we defined in the config file (ie, english and french)?
-It is a good idea to create our own select form type.
+It is a good idea to create our own dropdown.

 ```
 # src/AppBundle/Form/LocaleType.php